DHTMLX/docs-suite/docs/common_features/accessibility_support.md

 - [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) - a standard that defines ways to make web content and web applications more accessible to people with disabilities
 - [WAI](https://www.w3.org/WAI/) - web accessibility standard

-The DHTMLX Suite library meets the main requirements of the WAI standards and provides support for the following accessibility components:
+The DHTMLX Suite library meets the main requirements of the WCAG 2.0 standards and provides support for the following accessibility components:

 - [WAI-ARIA Attributes](#wai-aria-attributes)
 - [Keyboard Navigation](#keyboard-navigation)